 The land acquisition or development may not be started until final approval is received from the Federal Government.
 All land to be developed must be controlled by the park board through direct ownership.
 Examples of types of projects include:

-- Acquiring park or natural area
+- Acquiring a park or natural area

 - Picnic areas

-- Sports and playfields, such as playgrounds, ballfields, court facilities and golf courses
+- Sports and playfields, such as playgrounds, ballfields, court facilities, and golf courses

-- Water oriented facilities for boating, swimming, and access to lakes, rivers and streams
+- Water-oriented facilities for boating, swimming, and access to lakes, rivers, and streams

 - Natural areas and interpretive facilities